 Item e: Less Than Significant Impact.

-The project is subject to payment of stand to construct the police, fire, communi infrastructure necessary to mitigate the Sebastopol.
-Therefore, no significant impa ty amenities, impacts of government the growth facilities, ar expected in nd roadway the City of XVI.
-RECREATION: Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-Include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-Item a: Less Than Significant Impact.
-The 2016 General Plan requires one (1) act to five (5) acres for every 1,000 residents). total of 23.6 acres of developed parkla Sebastopol.
-With the 25% calculation for counted open space area, for a total 'counte total parkland ratio is 5.98 acres for emet the parkland General Plan standard.
-The units and approximately 20 new residents use or deterioration of surrounding recreat Item b: No Impact.
-The applicant will pay park-in-lieu fees instantial.
-TRANSPORTATION: Would the present the surrounding recreat in the surrounding recreating in the surroundin According to and, and 89. open space nted' parkland each 1,000 refine proposed s, which will not ional facilities. the City's 202 7 acres of d parks, this eq of 46.025 ac sidents, which project would ot result in a O LOS Report ledicated oper juates to 22.4 res.
-With 7,82 means that the result in the assignificant incompared to the control of the control there are a n space in 25 acres of 6 residents, the City has ddition of 10 rease to the Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Conflict with an applicable plan, ordinance or policy establishing \boxtimes measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b.
-Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
-C. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e.
-Result in inadequate emergency access? \boxtimes f.
+The project is subject to payment of standard City Impact Fees which provide a funding source to construct the police, fire, community amenities, government facilities, and roadway infrastructure necessary to mitigate the impacts of the growth expected in the City of Sebastopol.
+Therefore, no significant impacts would result with implementation of the project.

+XVI.
+RECREATION: Would the project:

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact neigł recre subs ease the use of existing hborhood and regional parks or other eational facilities such that stantial physical deterioration of the ity would occur or be accelerated? $\square$ the c recre an ac ude recreational facilities or require construction or expansion of eational facilities which might have dverse physical effect on the ronment? $\square$

+The 2016 General Plan requires one (1) acre of parkland for each 200 residents (which equates to five (5) acres for every 1,000 residents).
+According to the City's 2020 LOS Report, there are a total of 23.6 acres of developed parkland, and 89.7 acres of dedicated open space in Sebastopol.
+With the 25% calculation for open space parks, this equates to 22.425 acres of counted open space area, for a total 'counted' parkland of 46.025 acres.
+With 7,826 residents, the total parkland ratio is 5.98 acres for each 1,000 residents, which means that the City has met the parkland General Plan standard.
+The proposed project would result in the addition of 10 units and approximately 20 new residents, which will not result in a significant increase to the use or deterioration of surrounding recreational facilities.

+Item b: No Impact.

+The applicant will pay park-in-lieu fees instead of dedicating and constructing park facilities.

+XVII.
+TRANSPORTATION: Would the project:

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
+Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the $\boxtimes$ performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b.
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? $\boxtimes$ C. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\boxtimes$ d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\square$ e.
+Result in inadequate emergency access? $\square$ f.
 Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?